-Installation ~ Rolls
+Installation - Rolls

-- A. Cut the first sheet at the required length including enough to run up the wall and overlap for seaming at each end. - B. Position the first sheet against the wall and square with the room. - C. Cut second sheet with proper extra length. - D. Position second sheet with a 1" 1.5" overlap over the first roll at the seam. - E. Repeat for each consecutive sheet necessary to complete the area or those rolls that will be installed that day. - F. Allow the cuts to relax in position for a minimum of 2 hours before gluing. - G. SEAMING METHODS - 1.
-1⁄4" (6mm) and thinner: place a 4" wide scrap of material under the seam area.
-Using a straight edge and new razor blade, hold the knife straight up and down and cut through both pieces in one cut. - 2.
-3/8" nominal and thicker: Snap a chalk line where the seam will be located.
-Straight edge seam edge for first piece.
+- A. Cut the first sheet at the required length including enough to run up the wall and overlap for seaming at each end. - B. Position the first sheet against the wall and square with the room. - C. Cut second sheet with proper extra length. - D. Position second sheet with a 1'' 1.5'' overlap over the first roll at the seam. - E. Repeat for each consecutive sheet necessary to complete the area or those rolls that will be installed that day. - F. Allow the cuts to relax in position for a minimum of 2 hours before gluing. - G. SEAMING METHODS - 1.
+1⁄4" (6mm) and thinner: place a 4" wide scrap of material under the seam area, Using a straight edge and new razor blade, hold the knife straight up and down and cut through both pieces in one cut. - 2.
+3/8" nominal or thicker: snap a chalk line where the seam will be located.
+Straight edge seam for first piece.
 Align the first edge to the chalk line; it is very important that the seam is perfectly straight.
-Straight edge seam edge of second drop and butt to first edge.
-Do not try to compress or stretch the material. - H. After all above procedures are performed, begin application of the recommended one-component polyurethane adhesive.
+Straight edge seam edge if second drop and butt to first edge.
+Do not try to compress or stretch the material. - H. After all above procedures are performed, begin application of the recommended onecomponent polyurethane adhesive.
 Apply adhesive to the substrate using one of the following trowel sizes: - 1.
-3.2mm to 4.0mm thickness: 1/16" x 1/32" x 5/64" U-Notched Trowel - 2.
-6.0mm to 12.0mm thickness: 1/16" x 1/16" x 1/16" Square Notched Trowel - I. Fold the first drop lengthwise (half the width of the roll). - J. Spread adhesive using proper notch trowel.
+3.2mm to 4.0mm thickness: 1/16" x 1/32" x 5/64" U-Notched Trowel. - 2.
+6.0mm to 12.0mm thickness: 1/16" x 1/16" x 1/16" Square Notched Trowel. - Fold the first drop lengthwise (half the width of the roll) ١. - Spread adhesive using proper notch trowel.
 Take care not to spread more adhesive than can be covered by flooring and rolled within 30 minutes.
-The open time of the adhesive is 30 40 minutes at 70° F and 50% relative humidity. - Note: The open time of adhesive is affected by temperature and humidity.
+The open time of the adhesive is 30 - 40 minutes at 70° F and 50% relative humidity.

+Note: The open time of adhesive is affected by temperature and humidity.
 High temperatures and high humidity will cause the adhesive to set up quickly.
-Low temperatures and low humidity will cause adhesive to cure at a slower rate.
-The installer should monitor on-site conditions and adjust open time accordingly. - K. Carefully lay the material into the wet adhesive.
-DO NOT let the material drop because this will cause air to be trapped beneath the flooring. - L. Immediately roll the floor with a 75 lb. roller to ensure proper transfer of adhesive.
-Overlap each pass of the roller by 50% of the previous pass to ensure that the floor is properly rolled.
-Roll the width first then the length.
-Re-roll again after 30 45 minutes. - M. Fold over second half of first roll and half of second sheet.
-Spread adhesive.
-At seam area spread adhesive at 90 degrees to seam to eliminate excessive adhesive oozing up at seam.
-Roll material.
+Low temperatures and low humidity will cause adhesive to sure a t a slower rate.
+The installer should monitor on-site conditions and adjust open time accordingly.